Campanu82/video2geoframe.py/README.md

 - `tomlkit`
 - `tqdm`.

+It also uses [`ExifTool`](https://exiftool.org/) for frame geotagging.
+Call by a system command, this dependency is intended to be removed in future versions.

 ## Compatibility

 Code is designed to be platform-independent.

-Official supported platforms are Windows and Linux (partially tested under Debian / Ubuntu).
+At time, code as been "tested" on Windows and Linux platforms (partially under Debian / Ubuntu).

 ## Contribution